SHaroonShah/Readme-Developers-Hub---Production/docs/🚧 System User Guides/maintenance-guides/user/index.md

   </Card>

   <Card title="Delete User" href="https://docs.intersoftsapient.net/docs/delete-user" icon="fa-solid fa-trash">
-    Remove users from your organization when they're no longer needed.
+    Remove users from your organization when they are no longer needed.
   </Card>
 </Cards>